21-Coding/ParksAPI/README.md

 ## Run this MVC application in another Terminal or PowerShell window

-_Run this MVC application by entering the following command in Terminal (macOS) or PowerShell (Windows) at the root of the TravelBlogAPI directory:_
+_Run this MVC application by entering the following command in Terminal (macOS) or PowerShell (Windows) at the root of the NationalParksApi directory:_
 * ``dotnet run`` or ``dotnet watch run``

-_To view/edit the source code of this application, open the contents of the TravelBlogAPI.Solution directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the TravelBlogMVC.Solution directory)._
+_To view/edit the source code of this application, open the contents of the NationalParksApi.Solution directory in a text editor or IDE of your choice (e.g., to open all contents of the directory in Visual Studio Code on macOS, enter the command_ ``code .`` _in Terminal at the root of the NationalParksMVC.Solution directory)._

 ## Technologies Used